silverstripe/silverstripe-userforms/docs/en/userguide/field-types.md

 Only certain file extensions are considered safe for upload, e.g. webserver script files will be denied but images will be allowed.
 The webserver environment also imposes a limit on file size by default.

+You can set any permissions requirements on the upload folder by finding it in the "Files" area, clicking on it to edit and going to the "Permissions" tab.

 ## Heading